OpenMS/pyopenms-docs/docs/source/map_alignment.rst

 Map Alignment Algorithm
 ***********************

-From the list of feature maps, the one with the largest number of features is selected for reference.
+From the list of :term:`feature maps`, the one with the largest number of :term:`features` is selected for reference.
-The retention times of the other feature maps are aligned to this.
+The retention times of the other :term:`feature maps` are aligned to this.

 .. code-block:: python